 It’s easier to start with software solutions, so one of the first things you can do in Windows 10 is press Ctrl + Shift + Esc and see if you have abnormally high CPU usage.
 Weaker CPUs can often come under heavy strain from certain Windows processes and services, and we’ve jotted down a list of common fixes for high CPU usage in Windows 10.
 We also have a similar guide for how Linux users can bring down high CPU usage.

-Cleaning your computer out can do wonders for the temperature gauges.
-If your fan speed sounds too high, you may need to open up your PC and clean it out.
+Cleaning out your computer can do wonders for the temperature gauges.
+If your fan speed sounds too high, you may need to open your PC and clean it out.

 Too much dust can clog fans and heatsink fins, but fortunately, cleaning the inside of your computer is easy: Ground yourself by touching metal to avoid electrical discharge to computer parts.
 Using compressed air from a 6-inch distance, blast away clumps of dust from fan blades, the power supply, motherboard, and all other components.
 For hard-to-reach places, use a Q-tip dipped in >90% isopropyl alcohol.
 Do not turn your PC back on if there is any moisture remaining.

 If you applied thermal paste, and your CPU temperature isn’t decreasing after a few days from the brief break-in period, your heatsink may be improperly seated.
 When this happens, the heatsink is not making full contact with the processor, which may cause it to overheat.